 NJAW has responded to the county’s opposition by explaining that the primary driver behind the proposed rate increase is infrastructure improvements.

-"The overwhelming majority of our rate request is centered on improving and replacing water infrastructure,” Richard Barnes, external affairs manager for NJAW, stated.
+"The overwhelming majority of our rate request is centered on ,” Richard Barnes, external affairs manager for NJAW, stated.
 “New Jersey American Water has invested more than $300 million in infrastructure upgrades since our last rate case, including more than $37 million invested to improve water service in Burlington County.
 If we are granted the rates as requested, the cost of water will remain less than a penny a gallon."

 However, the county pointed to Henkes’ testimony, which noted NJAW’s rate increase is bloated by $6 million in incentive compensation for non-union employees, who are already scheduled to receive annual salary increases in excess of three percent; $5 million in overestimated pension costs and supplemental retirement benefits for “top executives”; an unreasonable projection of $1.4 million in attorney and other fees in support of its rate increase; as well as promotional marketing fees, public relations expenses, employee award expenses, lobbying fees, and country club fees, according to the county release.